networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_Developer.md

 3. main-script-laptop-AP.sh</br>

 #### Module 7: KNN-classification-2-interface-machine
 This module performs K-nearest neighbor based classification.
-It need weka tool to classify the flow using knn model.
+It needs weka tool to classify the flow using knn model.
 It contains following files.</br>
 1. **data.csv :**  This is the training file containing flows along with their feature values and label. </br>
-2. **generate-KNN-model.sh :** This script converts data.csv to a new file train-data.arff and Then it builds KNN model using this arff file.</br>
+2. **generate-KNN-model.sh :** This script converts data.csv to a new file train-data.arff and then it builds KNN model using this arff file.</br>
 3. **knn.model :**  This is the knn model which is passed to weka to predict the tag of the test flow.</br>
-4. **test-data.arff :**  This file contains exactly one entry, .i.e., the feature values of the flow which we are going to classify.</br>
+4. **test-data.arff :**  This file contains exactly one entry, i.e., the feature values of the flow which we will classify.</br>
-5. **call-weka-and-find-tag.sh :** It uses the exising KNN model (knn.model file) and the test instance (test-data.arff) and invokes KNN algorithm to predict the tag for the flow in test-data.arff.</br>
+5. **call-weka-and-find-tag.sh :** It uses the exising KNN model (knn.model file) and the test instance (test-data.arff) and invokes KNN algorithm to predict the tag for the flow written in test-data.arff.</br>
-6. **Create-htb-queues.sh :**  This script creates 3 bands and also sets different parameters.</br>
+6. **create-htb-queues.sh :**  This script creates 3 bands and also sets different parameters.</br>
-7. **Knn-classification-script.py :**  This script captures packets live, calculate feature values for the flow (similar to the script in module 5).
+7. **knn-classification-script.py :**  This script captures packets live, calculate feature values for the flow (similar to the script in module 5).
 It creates the test-instance (test-data.arff file) and then invokes call-weka-and-find-tag.sh to get the predicted tag for it.
 It further does the prioritization if the flow is tagged as multimedia using the iptables and tc filter rules.</br>
-8. **main-script-KNN.sh :** This script invokes create-htb-queues.sh and knn-classification-script.py .
+8. **main-script-KNN.sh :** This script invokes create-htb-queues.sh and knn-classification-script.py.
 It also captures the traffic in pcap file using tcpdump and saves them locally, which will be further used to re-train the classifier.</br>

 #### Module 8: MOS-calculation-scripts
 This module is used when we want to test the quality of the multimedia streaming.
-MOS score is based on features such as packet loss, latency and jitter.
+MOS score is based on the features such as packet loss, latency and jitter.
 To calculate the MOS score, first we need to capture the trace (pcap file) on the client machine, while we do the multimedia streaming. </br>
 Now move all the pcaps to the directory MOS-calculation-scripts.
 You need to simply run the auto-calculate-mos.sh script.

 This module has 3 files.</br>
 1. **calculate-moss.py  :** In this script, we use equations from Pingplotter software page</br> (https://www.pingman.com/kb/article/how-is-mos-calculated-in-pingplotter-pro-50.html) to calculate the MOS score.</br>
-2. **Calculate-moss.sh :** This script calculates the number of tcp retransmission, number of duplicate acks, number of lost segments and number of fast retransmission.
-It invokes calculate-moss.py and pass these information to calculate the MOS score.</br>
+2. **calculate-moss.sh :** This script calculates the number of tcp retransmission, number of duplicate acks, number of lost segments and number of fast retransmission.
+It invokes calculate-moss.py and pass these informations to calculate the MOS score.</br>
-3. **Auto-calculate-mos.sh :** This script invokes calculate-moss.sh for each pcap file present in the current directory and finally creates a file ‘mos-scores.txt’ which contains the MOS scores of each pcap file.</br>
+3. **auto-calculate-mos.sh :** This script invokes calculate-moss.sh for each pcap file present in the current directory and finally creates a file ‘mos-scores.txt’ which contains the MOS scores of each pcap file.</br>